 They are susceptible to overharvesting and local depletion

-Home for adult sicklefin lemon sharks is coral reefs, and the sandy plateaus nearby.
+Home for adult sicklefin lemon sharks is coral reefs, and the waterlogged, sandy plateaus nearby.
 Newborns, known as pups, and juveniles are found in coral atoll lagoons, and in mangrove estuaries.

-Take this growth rate, and their required size for sexual maturity into consideration.
+Take this growth rate and their required size for sexual maturity into consideration.
 Since pups measure 60 centimetres when born, it could take up to 29 years before sicklefin lemon sharks are ready to breed.
 However, this needs to be confirmed via further research.

-Sicklefin lemon shark habitat is being destroyed
+The sicklefin lemon shark’s habitat is being destroyed

+Coral reefs are one of the places that sicklefin lemon sharks call home.
 The IUCN ranks coral reefs as one of the most threatened ecosystems in the world.
 Between 2014 and 2017, we saw mass bleaching events affecting the world’s coral reefs.
 When this happens, the coral often dies, meaning this habitat type is lost.